 I am an academic and theatre-maker who has a deep and long-lasting fascination with the theatrical representation and performance of identity.
 In particular, I have a commitment to studying and producing performance practice around narratives of gender and sexuality.
-Currently I am a Principal Lecturer and Course Leader of the Drama, Applied Theatre and Education degree, as well as BA Theatre Practice: Performance Arts degree.
-I also supervise PhD candidates specialising in cutting edge research around gender, sexuality, identity and performance.
+Currently I am Reader in Theatre and Performance, and I also supervise PhD candidates specialising in cutting-edge research around gender, sexuality, identity and performance.

 I started working at Central in 1999, before that I studied for an undergraduate degree from Leicester University (Nene College) and MA in Modern Drama Studies from UNL, I then went on to write my PhD on queer reading practices in theatre.
 Whilst writing my PhD I worked in community theatre in London, Northamptonshire and Leicestershire, and toured experimental shows further afield, at the same time I was employed as a visiting lecturer at a number of institutions, teaching a wide range of drama, theatre and performance subjects.
 I have a background in making post-dramatic theatre with a number of collaborators and bring this to the work that I direct at Central.
 I direct and devise small-scale work focussing on contemporary and historical visions of gender, identity and sexuality.
 In particular, I am drawn to the ways in which popular performance functions for the queer community and study and make work that engages with historical forms of popular performance – so I have an interest in ‘low’ forms of theatre and performance, such as drag and new cabaret, for instance, about which I have published and presented internationally.
 My commitment to identities and communities extends beyond research and performance into the School’s systems and committees.
 I play a key role in the School’s activity around equality and diversity by developing policy for the institution and have engaged with national bodies that work for equality and diversity in the higher education sector.